Advantages and Disadvantages of Using VXLAN vs. VPLS in RouterOS 7

 1. Transparent Layer 2 Extension:

-• Provides seamless Layer 2 connectivity over MPLS, making it simpler to extend VLANs across dispersed locations.
+• Provides seamless Layer 2 connectivity over MPLS, simplifying VLAN extension across dispersed sites.

-• Suitable for applications that rely on Layer 2 adjacency.
+• Useful for applications that require Layer 2 adjacency.

 2. Point-to-Multipoint Support:

-• Natively supports point-to-multipoint connectivity, ideal for carrier Ethernet services.
+• Natively supports point-to-multipoint services, which aligns well with carrier Ethernet service models.

 3. Lower Overhead:

-• Minimal encapsulation overhead compared to VXLAN, conserving bandwidth.
+• Less encapsulation overhead than VXLAN in many deployments, conserving bandwidth.

 4. Mature and Well-Understood: